eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/f-digital-credential-api.md

 Web Platform Incubator Community Group (WICG) that builds upon Credential Management Level 1 API W3C Working Draft \[Cred_Man\].
-The goal of the Digital Credentials API is to enable user agents (i.e., browsers) to mediate access to, and presentation of attestations.
+The goal of the Digital Credentials API is to enable user agents (i.e., browsers) to mediate access to, and presentation of, attestations.
 Currently, attestation issuance is not in the scope of this API, but future versions [will consider it]( https://github.com/WICG/digital-credentials/issues/167).
 The Digital Credentials API can be used, for example, by a Relying Party website to request a PID or